by ProcureDeskLast Updated : Oct-07-2020

 Employees don’t know who is authorized to approve purchases and up to what limit.

 To keep it easy, finance teams decide to route all purchases for approval to a senior officer of the company.
-That could be the Chief Financial officer or Chief operating office or the owner of the company.
+That could be the Chief Financial officer Chief operating officer or the owner of the company.

 And that is your bottleneck.